 The 88-2SIO does not have a DTR modem output.
 If you need DTR, configure the port to have DTR follow RTS with the “set m2siox dtr” command.

 The 88-2SIO will not enable the receiver unless DCD is present.
-If you need the port to receive without DCD, configure the port to force DCD to an active low state with the “set m2siox dcd” command.
+If you need the port to receive without DCD, configure the port to force DCD to an active low state with the “SET M2SIOx DCD” command.

-The 88-2SIO will not enable the transmitter unless RTS is active which your software should do.
+The 88-2SIO will not transmit unless CTS is present.
+If you need the port to transmit without CTS, configure the port to force CTS to an active low state with the “SET M2SIOx CTS” command.

 Using the M2SIO device with sockets